gvwilson/sdxpy/src/glob/index.md

 Chaining two literal matchers together is unnecessary: we could (and probably should) write `Lit("ab")` instead of `Lit("a", Lit("b"))`.
 However,
-the fact that these two tests pass reassure us that our design is working.
+the fact that these two tests pass reassures us that our design is working.

 <div class="callout" markdown="1">